-- The firm shall establish and maintain a system of quality control that 16. includes policies and procedures that address each of the following elements: - Leadership responsibilities for quality within the firm. (a) - (b) Relevant ethical requirements. - (c) Acceptance and continuance of client relationships and specific engagements. - (d) Human resources. - Engagement performance. (e)
+- 16. The firm shall establish and maintain a system of quality control that includes policies and procedures that address each of the following elements: - (a) Leadership responsibilities for quality within the firm. - Relevant ethical requirements. - (c) Acceptance and continuance of client relationships and specific engagements. - (d) Human resources.

+(b)